Axiverse Lampposts: Field ranges and couplings

 Away from the isotropic limit, no such clean simplification occurs.
 However, using our earlier experience with the GS vectors, we may gain some intuition for the $\bm R_Q$ transformation, which encodes the GS process.
 In particular, in the strongly anisotropic limit, where $\sigma_1\gg\sigma_2\dots$, we found that the effect of GS was to sort the kinetic eigenvectors from smallest to largest, i.e.\ the $i$th GS direction is approximately aligned with the $i$th largest entry of $\bm D_K^{-2}$.
 Therefore, we can infer that in the strongly anisotropic limit, the effect of $\bm R_Q$ on $\bm D_K^{-1}$ is to sort it from largest to smallest, so that

 where the kinetic eigenvalues $f_i$ have been sorted from smallest to largest.
 Comparing to the GS decay constants, we find

 As in the isotropic case, direct and decay detection prospects are suppressed by dimensionality, though the precise relationship between rank and the dimensionality suppression is reversed.
 Nonetheless, ``typical'' axions (meaning $i$ is not close to 1 or $N$) will be suppressed by a factor of order $\sqrt{N}$.
+While these results were derived here for a specific example of charge vector and coupling vector distributions, the dimensionality factors appearing in \cref{eqn:signal-strength-isotropic} and \cref{eqn:signal-strength-anisotropic} are general, as we show in \cref{eqn:app_signal_isotropic} and \cref{eqn:app_signal_anisotropic}.

 We provide an explicit example of the coupling decay constants in \cref{fig:couplings_isotropic}.
 The green line illustrates the coupling decay constants for a coupling vector $\bm q$ selected from the distribution \cref{eqn:q-distribution}, and the kinetic eigenvalues selected from a uniform distribution $f_i/f_{\rm max}\sim{\cal U}(0,1)$.
 The pink line corresponds to the average over $\bm q$, namely \cref{eqn:coupling_decay_constant_average}, while the pink shaded region corresponds to the 95-percentile intervals.
 Since each $f_{{\cal O},i}^{-1}$ is a linear transformation of a Gaussian random vector, each component is itself Gaussian